 Please note that Statistical consulting is for study design and data analysis advice, not software tutorials.

-To schedule an appointment, see availability in the UW Statistical Consulting Service Calendar for "OPEN" slots.
-Choose a Problem Description Form below:
+To schedule an appointment, please choose a Problem Description Form below:

 When requesting time slots, it would be helpful to state 2-3 preferences since we receive multiple requests from clients.
 You are required to submit a problem description form each time you work on a new project.
 If you are looking to schedule a follow-up appointment, you are welcome to contact the departments by email (see below).

 Extensive hands-on assistance with data analysis is not generally available without funding, although staff can often provide direct assistance with "small" data analysis projects.
 Certain larger projects can sometimes be addressed as independent study projects for select graduate students.
-University researchers with a need for assistance and with substantial data analysis are welcome to contact the program directly via email to email@example.com with details of their scientific problem.
+University researchers with a need for assistance and with substantial data analysis are welcome to contact the program directly via emails below with details of their scientific problem.

 Fee-based consulting on major projects is also provided by the Center for Biomedical Statistics in the U.W.
 Institute of Translational Health Sciences.